 Sharkskin Suit

-A Sharkskin suit is an easy way to get noticed when that is your goal.
+A Sharkskin suit is easy to get noticed when that is your goal.
 The stylish man wants to be noticed and appreciated for knowing how to put himself together.
-Whenever I think of the Sharkskin Suit, one thing immediately comes to mind.
-The early 1960s and Motown music.
+One thing immediately comes to mind whenever I think of the Sharkskin Suit.
+I immediately think of the style of the early 1960s and Motown music.
 It was a whole new era with a style all its own.
-I have always associated a sharkskin suit with that era with the narrow lapels and peg leg cuffs on the bottom while paired up with classy Stacy Adams Shoes and a matching color Homburg Hat.
-Sharkskin suits originally came out as a silk blend fabric suit that had the slight shininess of shark's skin.
-They quickly caught on in popularity with celebrities of TV and Music fame.
+I have always associated a Sharkskin suit with that era with the narrow lapels and peg leg cuffs on the bottom.
+They quickly caught on in popularity with celebrities from TV and music fame.
 Sharkskin suits had a shiny way of telling people that they were well-dressed and stylish at the same time without looking outrageous.
-They are sort of polar opposites of the Pinstripe suit.
-The modern versions these days are usually constructed of Poly/Rayon fabric with the same sheen you will be familiar with.
-You even find 3 Piece Suits in sharkskin.
-Generally they are single breasted suits with a notch lapel but may be fashioned into something more outrageous as well such as a zoot suit style with the longer jacket and unconventional lapel styles.
+They are opposites of the Pinstripe suit.
+Modern versions are constructed of poly/Rayon fabric with the same sheen you are familiar with.